bolrog/d2dx/README.md

 Version 0.99.408

 ## Mission statement
-  - Turn the game into a well behaved DirectX 11 title on Windows 10 (or 8+).
+  - Turn the game into a well behaved DirectX 11 title on Windows 10 (7, 8 and 8.1 are also supported).
   - High quality scaling to modern resolutions, including widescreen.
   - Aim to preserve the classic Diablo 2/LoD experience as much as possible.